globalfoodbook/gfb_author_bio/README.md

 ## Installation

-Change directory to your plugins directory, Add this line to your application's Gemfile:
+Change directory to your plugins directory and then:

     git clone git@github.com:globalfoodbook/gfb_author_bio.git